 - Our own Horeb will be someplace we can be alone: “But when you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you (Mt 6:6).

 - Christ shows his complete mastery over nature by walking on water.
 It is hard to imagine a reason that any of us would need to walk on water but we do need to carry out God’s will with (sometimes) heroic faith.
 God may ask us to do something we are afraid to do, because it seems beyond our powers, and so we don’t do it.
 Or, we start to do it and then feel overwhelmed and cry out, “Lord, save me.”
 God is much more pleased by that seeming failure than the one that results from doing nothing.
 Still, he rebukes us a little: “O you of little faith, why did you doubt?”

-- In asking Christ to call him to walk with him on the water, Peter was asking to enjoy heaven now.
+- In heaven, we will enjoy mastery over nature.
+In asking Christ to call him to walk with him on the water, Peter was asking to enjoy heaven now.
 Christ agreed and said, “Come.”